 Dr. Julie Bass, Director of Research, AOTF, provided a dataset consisting of a single fact table with 437 research project records and dimension tables for the Researcher Profile, Diagnosis Description, Ages of study participants, Practice Settings, and ICF Relation.
 Key attributes of the research projects included Project Title, Researcher Id, Institution, Funding Start and End Dates, and Funding Amounts.

-During data analysis we uncovered several problem that were confirmed by Dr. Bass:
+During data analysis we uncovered several problems that were confirmed by Dr. Bass:

-Duplicate records.
-These were removed reducing the total to 426.
+Duplicate records were removed, reducing the total number of projects to 426.

 Incorrect names used in the Researcher Profile, invalidating the linkage to Research Projects.
 As a result we used the Principle Investigator field to connect projects with researchers.